Napier Deltic: Railway use

-Six out of the original 22 "Deltic" locomotives survive, four of which have, at various times since 1996, returned to work on the main line, operating both service trains and charter trains.
-D9000 "Royal Scots Grey", the doyen of the class, was returned to main line serviceable status in 1996 and continued to work throughout the UK for nearly twenty years.
-Following a power unit failure this locomotive was fitted, for a time, with an ex-Norwegian Navy T18-37K type, after various modifications were cleverly designed to make the new unit compatible.
+Six out of the original 22 Class 55 locomotives survive.
+Class leader D9000 Royal Scots Grey was returned to main line serviceable status in 1996.
+Following a power unit failure this locomotive was fitted, for a time, with an ex Royal Norwegian Navy T18-37K type, after various modifications were cleverly designed to make the new unit compatible.

 Fire department use

 The New York City Fire Department used a Napier Deltic engine to power their one-of-a-kind "Super Pumper System".
 This was a very-high-volume trailer-mounted fire pump with a separate tender.

 Reliability in service

 While the Deltic engine was successful in marine and rail use and very powerful for its size and weight, it was a highly strung unit, requiring careful maintenance.
 This led to a policy of unit replacement rather than repair in situ.
 Deltic engines were easily removed after breakdown, generally being sent back to the manufacturer for repair, although after initial contracts expired both the Royal Navy and British Railways set up their own workshops for overhauls.